Top Christian Books

 Fountain of Wisdom.
 By John of Damascus (754 to 787 AD), Doctor of the Catholic Church.

 Second Council of Nicaea (787 AD).
 An Ecumenical Council held in Turkey.
 Declared that images could be set up and could be given honor or veneration, but not worship.
 Worship belongs to God alone.
 Iconoclasm (image-breaking) was condemned.
+We read this in the academic year 2014-2015.

 Pseudo-Dionysius the Areopagite, translated by John Scotus Eriugena (died 840 AD)

 Fourth Council of Constantinople (869-870 AD).
 An Ecumenical Council held in Turkey.
 Attended by more than 100 bishops.
 Excommunicated Photius, Patriarch of Constantinople, which caused further tension between East and West.
+We read this in the academic year 2014-2015.

 On the Unity of Christ.
 By Cyril of Alexandria (died 885)